lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/JAMIA_VERSION.md

 ## Acknowledgments

-We thank [collaborators/institutions] for support and OpenAI, Google, and Alibaba for API access.
+We thank Institut Sains Teknologi dan Kesehatan 'Aisyiyah Kendari for institutional support.
+We acknowledge OpenAI, Google, and Alibaba Cloud for providing API access to GPT-4o, Gemini-2.0-Flash, and Qwen-Plus respectively through standard commercial services.
+We thank the UCI Machine Learning Repository and the original data collectors (Janosi, Steinbrunn, Pfisterer, and Detrano) for making the Heart Disease dataset publicly available.

 ## References